makerling/flexdevsetup/README.md

 # flexdevsetup
 One-click script for setting up a dev environment for FLEx on Windows 10.
 Follows instructions from https://github.com/sillsdev/FwDocumentation/wiki/Contributing-to-FieldWorks-Development

+Instructions:
-Instructions: clone on fresh Windows 10 machine (not tested on other version yet)
+- Clone on fresh Windows 10 machine (not tested on other version yet)

-run setup.bat batch script (right-click Run as administrator)
+- Run setup.bat batch script (right-click Run as administrator)
+  - If Windows 10 blocks this from running, you will need to disable SmartScreen (click 'more info' click 'run anyways')

 The script does the following:
 - leverages the boxstarter framework to complete the install without interruption, it's recommended to do a reboot after it is completed